ewjay/fapiwiki/FAPI_Meeting_Notes_2021-01-14_Pacific.rst

 * * JARM
 * * OAuth Grant Management

-* FDX & FAPI engagement
+FDX & FAPI engagement
-* * Where are we with formalized Agreement ?
-* * Impacting collaboration on grant management, payment and event notification .
+* Where are we with formalized Agreement? - Impacting collaboration on grant management, payment and event notification.
+* * Individual members can directly signed and contribute.
+* * if FDX representation wants to contribute then FDX will just sign IPR of OpenID.
+* * Liaison agreement - we already have agreement in place.

 External Organizations